PieroniJV/Advanced-Software-Design-notes/design-patterns.md

 ```
 - <u>Component Interface:</u> This defines what any `coffee` is.
 Any coffee has a `cost()` and a `getDescription()`.

 - <u>Concrete Component:</u> This implements the `Coffee` interface.
-This represent what the simplest coffee option is and it's cost.
+This represents what the simplest coffee option is and it's cost.

-- <u>Decorator:</u> This points to the concrete component `Coffee` and provide default implementations for the coffee methods delegating it to the `decoratedCoffee`.
+- <u>Decorator:</u> This points to the concrete component `Coffee` and provides default implementations for the coffee methods delegating it to the `decoratedCoffee`.
 This means that any change to a coffee will use these methods.

-- <u>Concrete Decorators:</u> These extend the abstract *Decorator* and implements the default methods.
+- <u>Concrete Decorators:</u> These extend the abstract _Decorator_ and implement the default methods.
 These define exactly how each "decoration" to a coffee is done by adding to the default cost and description.

 - <u>Client:</u> The Client instantiates a `SimpleCoffee()` and then adds each decoration to the coffee object.
 The object updates its cost and description according to each *Decorator* call.